TorahBibleCodes/TorahBibleCodes/README.md

 s.str.rfind("ב")
 --> Returns Boolean-like (0 / -1) for each match (0) and for each non-match (-1)

+### The following values are all equivalent; Each equals every other value
 <ul>
   <li>len(s) --> Total Number of Letters in the Pandas Series s --> Equal to len(S); len(L); len(DL); len(D5); len(N)</li>
   <li>len(S) --> Total Number of Letters in the Python String S --> Equal to len(s); len(L); len(DL); len(D5); len(N)</li>